-Stress and anxiety are common yet complicated conditions affecting people of all walks of life.
+Stress and anxiety are common and complicated conditions affecting people of all walks of life.
 Throughout the course of our lifetimes, most of us will experience anxiety, whether caused by specific stressors or of a more pervasive and chronic nature, usually indicating a diagnosable mental illness.
+Natural remedies, such as Zen MONQ, calm the mind and body, alleviating stress and anxiety.

-Often, stress and anxiety are confused.
+Stress and anxiety are two different concepts.
 Stress is a natural part of life and essential to teaching the human body how to respond to various stimuli and situations.
 But, too much stress–or poorly managed stress–can lead to anxiety.

 The effects of anxiety are detrimental to our health.
 Anxiety and excessive stress-strain the immune system, cause inflammation and can lead to chronic disease and oxidative stress (an imbalance that can cause multiple health issues).
 Pervasive anxiety can affect your total wellness, including your emotional, personal, social, and professional relationships and health.